adsl7878778/mainline_kernel/Documentation/media/uapi/v4l/vidioc-decoder-cmd.rst

 	been started yet, the driver will return an ``EPERM`` error code.
 When the decoder is already running, this command does nothing.
 No flags are defined for this command.
+    * - ``V4L2_DEC_CMD_FLUSH``
+      - 4
+      - Flush any held capture buffers.
+Only valid for stateless decoders.
+	This command is typically used when the application reached the end of the stream and the last output buffer had the ``V4L2_BUF_FLAG_M2M_HOLD_CAPTURE_BUF`` flag set.
+This would prevent
+	dequeueing the capture buffer containing the last decoded frame.
+	So this command can be used to explicitly flush that final decoded frame.
+This command does nothing if there are no held capture buffers.

 Return Value
 ============